 Security Policy

-Security policy is a configuration in JSON format, that can be attached to the organization, group or project, in order to `instruct` how AquilaX scanner and engine needs to behave
+Security policy is a configuration in JSON format, that is attached to a group, in order to `instruct` how AquilaX scanner and engine needs to behave.

 An example of a security policy is: